fluree/docs.flur.ee/content/db_transactions.md

 ## Temporary Ids

+Every transaction item must have an _id attribute to refer to the entity we are attempting to create/update.
 A tempid can simply be the stream name, i.e. `_user`.

 FlureeQL example: